zng-ui/zng/TODO/topics/Events.md

 # Events TODO

-* Measure handlers time and print warning for calls that don't return immediately.
+* Measure handlers time and print warning for calls that don't return immediately, they should be async.
-* Implement `PropertyInfoNode::event` TODO.